Indorphine: History

 Like many influential grassroots bands before them, Indorphine began in the garage of lead singer Jimmy Grant as he, and high school friend and drummer Everett Sailor, annoyed their Kissimmee neighbors with their loud and abstract music.
 One day however a neighbor from across the street, interested instead of disgusted in the odd noises resonating daily, introduced himself as Buddy Fischel to the already named duo Indorphine with an interest in joining forces.
 An experienced guitar player from Syracuse, NY, Fischel was welcomed into the band and their lineup was nearly complete.
 Local bassist and songwriter Dan Stewart entered the picture, and the band was then ready to begin forging ahead.
 Dan contributed several songs to the band which provided them with enough material to begin playing live.
 The first Indorphine concert occurred on May 5, 2001, at Midtown Tavern in Orlando, FL.
-After performing locally for several months, the band entered Crush Studios to record their first full length album entitled 12 Lbs.
+After performing locally for several months, the band entered Crush Studios to record their first full-length album entitled 12 Lbs.
 During the recording of 12 Lbs.
 Indorphine met Adam Phillips, another New Yorker and guitar virtuoso, when their respective bands played a benefit show for the late Chuck Schuldiner.
-Phillips became one of Indorphine’s earliest diehard local fans.
+Phillips became one of Indorphine's earliest diehard local fans.
 He began following the band from show to show and became their guitar tech until Indorphine heard his extensive talent and offered to make him an official member just before the release of their debut record.
 Adam obliged and parted ways with his previous band to explore this new opportunity.
-After Dan Stewart was relieved of his duties due to private reasons, bassist and vocalist, and Indiana native, Tanner Keegan took a chance leaving the very popular Orlando band Milka to explore his options with the experimental Indorphine; completing their classic lineup.
+After Dan Stewart was relieved of his duties due to private reasons, bassist and vocalist, and Indiana native, Tanner Keegan took a chance leaving the Orlando band Milka to explore his options with the experimental Indorphine; completing their classic lineup.